SAtacker/FreeRTOS-esp-idf/README.md

     return -1;
 }
 ```
+* Note - This is non esp-idf freeRTOS like code

 ## Controlling Task
 In FreeRTOS, you have precise control of when tasks will use the CPU.
 The rules are simple: